fabi1cazenave/suckless.vim/README.md

 Feedback
 --------------------------------------------------------------------------------

-This is my very first Vim plugin, so there should be a bunch of mistakes… feel free to submit corrections, enhancements and suggestions.
+This is my very first Vim plugin, so there should be a good bunch of mistakes… feel free to submit corrections, enhancements and suggestions.